Fetal Care Program

 Neonatal EEG Monitoring Program

-The Neonatal EEG Monitoring Program is comprised of a team of EEG techs, fellows, and neurophysiologists that support EEG recordings and interpretation of brain physiological imaging data for babies in the NICU.
+The Neonatal EEG Monitoring Program is composed of a team of EEG techs, fellows, and neurophysiologists who support EEG recordings and interpretation of brain physiological imaging data for babies in the NICU.

 Our imaging staff has subspecialty expertise in pediatric neuroimaging including advanced techniques in MR perfusion, MR spectroscopy and functional MRI as well as in fetal neuroimaging, that help to provide detailed analysis of brain structure and function, important for the diagnosis of congenital malformations and genetic disorders, and with no radiation dose to mother or child.

 The Neurogenetics newborn follow-up clinic provides comprehensive neurological assessment and genetic counseling services for infants with a suspected genetic disorder.
 This includes infants identified with presumed genetic disorders identified via prenatal, newborn screening or postnatal testing.
 We provide urgent visit assessments (within 1-2 days) or urgent teleconference with primary care providers.
 We also perform rapid diagnostic confirmation of prenatal or newborn screening results for infants with inherited neurologic disorders requiring rapid treatment intervention in the neonatal period, including Spinal Muscular Atrophy and Pompe disease.

 The pediatric neurosurgery service at MGfC diagnoses and treats all neurosurgical conditions of infants, children and adolescents, with special expertise in the management of congenital anomalies of the spine and brain such as Chiari malformations, myelomeningocele, tethered spinal cord, hydrocephalus, spinal cord disorders, ventriculomegaly and craniosynostosis.